Join Us!

 Graduate Students

-Please note: I do not expect to recruit any graduate students in 2025.
+I do not expect to recruit any graduate students for enrollment in 2026.
 Fill out this online form to be notified when future position advertisements are available.

 Application procedure for prospective graduate students:

-Students who are interested in graduate studies with my group should email me with the subject line “Prospective graduate student” and include:
+Students who are interested in applying for an advertised graduate student position in my group should email me with the subject line “Prospective graduate student” and include:

 A) a cover letter describing their motivation for pursuing a graduate degree in Dr. Manning’s group and at the UConn Department of Marine Sciences, how their research interests relate to the proposed projects or other topics within the scope of the lab’s research, and their past and ongoing research, academic, and work experiences